Introduction

 A device must announce its current state to the platform first.
 Then the installed firmware should be entered into the c8y_Firmware

 fragment into the device’s own managed object.
-A device must upload its current state to Cumulocity IoT during startup and any time a local change is detected.
+A device must upload its current state to Cumulocity during startup and any time a local change is detected.
 This includes cases where an update was triggered remotely.

 PUT /inventory/managedObjects/<deviceId>